 Rotterdam The Hague airport (RTM) is the third busiest airport in the Netherlands and is located 6km from Rotterdam city centre and around 60km from central Amsterdam.

-Below we show how to get from Rotterdam airport to Rotterdam centre by public transport and then beyond to Amsterdam and The Hague (Den Haag).
+Below we show how to get from Rotterdam airport to Rotterdam centre by public transport and then beyond to Amsterdam and The Hague (Den Haag) or elsewhere in the Netherlands.

 Rotterdam airport transport options: summary (2014 prices)

-1. Local RET bus 33 to Rotterdam rail station (€3 single, up to 6x hourly).
+1. Local RET bus 33 to Rotterdam Central station (€3 single, up to 6x hourly).

 2. Local RET bus 50 to Meijersplein then Metro line E to The Hague (€3 single, 2x hourly)

-3. Intercity or Intercity Direct (formerly FYRA) train from Rotterdam to Amsterdam Central (€14.50 single, €1 surcharge for disposable tickets, Intercity Direct supplement €2.30, run regularly all day).
+3. Intercity or Intercity Direct train from Rotterdam to Amsterdam Central (€14.50 single, €1 extra for disposable tickets, Intercity Direct supplement €2.30, run regularly all day).

 4. Rotterdam airport taxi rates: to Rotterdam station €25; to Den Haag €55; to Amsterdam approximately €150.